Table of Contents

 Honors Program-SOSU has over 180 students participating in the Honors Program.
 In order to be considered an Honors Program graduate and to remain in good standing with the Honors Program, participants are required to complete designated classes at designated times.
 Different Honors Program Scholarships will require different amounts of hours to be completed each semester.
 It is incumbent upon the student to know these requirements.
 These courses may be above and beyond those required for general education or for the major.
 Honors Program students will periodically be asked to have their advisor provide an updated copy of their degree plan to make sure the scholarship funds are being used appropriately.
 Occasionally, a course required for the major will conflict with a required Honors Course.
 If this occurs, the student will need to address the issue with the Honors Program.
 If there are any questions concerning Honors Program students or their curriculum, please contact Dr. Lisa Coleman (ext.
 2770).

-Disability-SOSU Student Support Services (SSS) provides a range of services for students with disabilities.
+Disability-SOSU Coordinator of Disability Services provides a range of services for students with disabilities.
 As a faculty advisor it is important to explore with the student if there are any conditions (physical, emotional, or learning) that could possibly impact their academic performance.
 Accommodations for such conditions may include a note-taker, extended test-time, specialized tutoring, or any other service deemed reasonable.
-It is incumbent upon the student to initiate with SSS.
-Each student who is registered for these services will need to meet with their SSS counselor after academic advisement to ensure proper accommodations are provided.
-If you believe a student could qualify for such services or have any questions, please contact or have the student contact Susan Dodson (ext.
-2394).
+It is incumbent upon the student to initiate with Mike Davis.
+Each student who is registered for these services will need to meet with Mike Davis after academic advisement to ensure proper accommodations are provided.
+If you believe a student could qualify for such services or have any questions, please contact or have the student contact Mike Davis (ext.
+2392).